touchaponk/dolphin-mcp/README.md

 ## Features

-- **Multiple Provider Support**: Works with OpenAI, Anthropic, and Ollama models
+- **Multiple Provider Support**: Works with OpenAI, Anthropic, Ollama, and LMStudio models
 - **Modular Architecture**: Clean separation of concerns with provider-specific modules
 - **Dual Interface**: Use as a Python library or command-line tool
 - **MCP Server Integration**: Connect to any number of MCP servers simultaneously